By |Last Updated: January 22nd, 2026|7 min read|Categories: Breach, Cybersecurity, Data Exfiltration|

 This means that, unlike other protocols, DNS traffic is often not inspected closely.
 Many businesses instead focus their efforts on email, web or file transfer activity.
 As a result, DNS is frequently overlooked in security monitoring and may not be logged or filtered effectively.

 This makes it an ideal channel for attackers conducting low-throughput data exfiltration.
 By embedding stolen data into a series of outbound DNS queries, they can transfer small amounts of information without detection.
-Each query appears legitimate on the surface and blends in with the thousands of DNS requests a business generates every day.
+Each query appears legitimate on the surface and blends in with the thousands of DNS requests a business generates every day, making it hard for enterprise data loss prevention tools to spot.

 Over time, this technique can be used to extract login credentials, internal documents or other sensitive information without triggering alerts from firewalls or traditional security tools.